 Ethereum mining software

+After securing the perfect hardware for your Ether mining ventures, you are now required to download and install the software.
+The first thing you will be required to do is install drivers for your graphic cards, which can be obtained from the developer’s website or provided with the graphics card.
 In the next step, you will be required to establish your node and connect to the network; by downloading the full Ethereum platform.
 The network is currently more than 20 GB big and still expanding.
 Next, you can link your node with the network using any of your preferred methods.
 You can either use Geth or install other alternative services such as MinerGate or Etherminer.

-Once everything is in place, your node will link with all the other nodes, and the Ethereum network itself.
-This will make sure you start mining Ether on top of launching your own smart contracts, and developing DApps and sending transactions.
+Once everything is in place, your node will link with all the other nodes and the Ethereum network itself.
+This will make sure you start mining Ether on top of launching your own smart contracts, and developing DApps, and sending transactions.

 Ethereum mining testing

-The primary user interface of its blockchain is a command line, but with the imminent launch of Ethereum 2.0 you can anticipate a friendlier interface.
+In the next step to mine Ethereum, you are supposed to have software dubbed Ethminer for the windows operating system.
+Ethminer software enables your mining unit to run the hashing algorithm necessary to secure the network via proof-of-work.
+The primary user interface of its blockchain is a command line, but with the imminent launch of Ethereum 2.0, you can anticipate a friendlier interface.

 How to get paid to mine Ethereum

 After successfully completing mining one block of Ether transactions, the crypto miner is qualified to receive a reward of three Ether tokens.
 On top of the reward, they are also entitled to get the fees associated with any Ethereum transaction verified at the specific block.
 Those fees serve as incentives to motivate the miners to continue doing their work, as the majority focus on transactions with higher fees to increase their mining revenues.
 The rewards are afterward transferred to the Ethereum wallet address associated with the miner or pool instantaneously.